1,000+ Opportunities

 Other services as determined eligible by CFNEM staff If your organization fits the eligibility criteria and you would like to move forward with an Urgent Needs Fund grant application, please email CFNEM Development & Marketing Director Christine Hitch at chitch@cfnem. org.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits, government agencies, churches, or schools serving individuals and families affected by the March/April 2025 ice storm in specified NE Michigan counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits, government agencies, churches, or schools serving individuals and families affected by the March/April 2025 ice storm in specified NE Michigan counties.
+Confirm the full requirements in the official notice before applying.